loganhochwaldnewman/deck-of-cards/README.md

 # DIY Playing Cards Decoration

-In this pctivity, you'll be creating your own set of custom playing cards.
+In this activity, you'll be creating your own set of custom playing cards.
 Follow the instructions below to design and customize your unique deck.

 ## Instructions: